-School and Family Ceremony: On the first Tuesday of each month, families are invited to attend a school-wide flag ceremony.
+We will hold 1 Flag Ceremony each month.
+On the first Tuesday of each month at 8:20 am, families are invited to attend a schoolwide flag ceremony.
 During this ceremony, the National Anthem, Pledge of Allegiance, Moment of Silence, student recognitions, and announcements will be held.
+The first Family Flag Ceremony is scheduled for Tuesday, September 2.
+We look forward to seeing you there!